coleifer/peewee/docs/peewee/api.rst

    :param rel: A foreign-key field (``Load(Tweet.user)``) or a back-reference
        (``Load(User.tweets)``) naming the relationship to load.
    :param query: An ordinary query used to fetch this relation's rows.
 It must
        select from the related model.
-Defaults to a bare select over the related model.
+Defaults to a select over the related model.
    :param strategy: How each relation is filtered against the parents already
        fetched. ``PREFETCH_TYPE.WHERE`` (the default) embeds the parent query as